equitable-equations/fqar/paper/joss.md

 # Statement of need

 The [universalfqa.org](https://universalfqa.org/) website is calibrated for practitioners in the field rather than data analysts at their desks.
-It facilitates the recording, storing, and publicizing of individual floristic quality assessments and performs calculations of the statistical measures most often cited by land managers and conservation organizations in their reporting, including native mean-C. Still, reports it generates are poorly-suited for data analysis for any number of technical reasons, including the following:
+It facilitates the recording, storing, and publicizing of individual floristic quality assessments and performs calculations of the statistical measures most often cited by land managers and conservation organizations in their reporting, including native mean-C. Still, the reports it generates are poorly-suited for data analysis for any number of technical reasons, including the following:

 - The .csv files it exports include multiple sorts of observations, including assessment-level data like location and weather, raw species inventories, and summary statistics like mean C, all in a single spreadsheet.
 - Descriptors for the various sorts of observations sometimes appear as cell entries, sometimes as header rows, and sometimes not at all